IshanLahiru/JavaScript-iCM_102-103/README.md

-# JavaScript Lesson Series for Institute of Computer Engineering Technology
+# JavaScript Lesson Series for iCM 102-103

 Welcome to the JavaScript Lesson Series offered by the Institute of Computer Engineering Technology!
 This series aims to provide a comprehensive introduction to JavaScript, catering to both beginners and those with some programming experience.
 By the end of this series, you will have a solid foundation in JavaScript programming, enabling you to build dynamic and interactive web applications.